akauppi/GroundLevel-firebase-es/DEVS/Wishes for Vue.md

 **Suggested behaviour:**

-A hook that allows the creator of a `reactive` to attach a function to be called, prior to garbage collecting the `reactive`.
+A hook that allows the creator of a `reactive` (or `ref`) to attach a function to be called, prior to garbage collecting the `reactive`.
 E.g.

 ```
 const r = reactive(undefined, () => { ...stop a database subscription... });